pytorch/torchtune/docs/source/_templates/_recipe_template.rst

 .. note::

-    You may need to be granted access to the LLama model you're interested in.
+    You may need to be granted access to the Llama model you're interested in.
 See :ref:`here <download_llama_label>` for details on accessing gated repositories.